DanielMuller/ses-email-forward/README.md

 * Updates bounce counters in the alias table.

 ## Todo
-### Improve Logs and dashboard
-* Have better logging and display of message flows
 * Find a way to feedback false negative SPAM to SNS